vercel/next.js/docs/api-reference/next.config.js/redirects.md

 }
 ```

-When `/old-blog/post-1?hello=world` is requested the client will be redirected to `/blog/post-1?hello=world`.
+When `/old-blog/post-1?hello=world` is requested, the client will be redirected to `/blog/post-1?hello=world`.

 ## Path Matching